Notting Hill Carnival atmosphere 'uplifting and warming'

 London mayor Sadiq Khan said: "As a Londoner I'm really pleased carnival is back."

-Mr Khan praised the local council and organisers for working with residents to minimise disruption to people living in the area.
+He added that he thought it would be the "biggest and best ever" and praised the local council and organisers for working with residents to minimise disruption to people living in the area.

 Shauna Walsh, 38, who lives in Kensal Rise, said: "The atmosphere has been really uplifting and warming - it is nice to be back."